 The recent boom in infestations has many people asking if bed bugs carry diseases.
 It’s a reasonable question.
 After all, many other biting insects (mosquitos and ticks for example) are known to be able to transfer diseases to humans, so it’s by no means unreasonable to wonder if bed bugs pose a similar threat.

 What are Bed Bugs?

-Bed bugs are crawling insects, and because they are slow moving they tend to congregate and feed on humans when they are at rest.
+Bed bugs are crawling insects, and because they are slow-moving they tend to congregate and feed on humans when they are at rest.
 These troublesome pests will find a place where their human hosts go to be still.
-Places where people relax, sleep, or settle for long periods of time.
-Where we see a sedentary human bed bugs see an easy meal, and it is then when they will come out of hiding and begin to feed.
+Places where people relax, sleep or settle for long periods of time.
+Where we see sedentary human bed bugs see an easy meal, and it is then when they will come out of hiding and begin to feed.

-How to Tell if you’ve Been Bitten buy a Bed Bug
+How to Tell if you’ve Been Bitten by a Bed Bug

 It’s not unusual for bed bugs to go unnoticed in a home until they begin feeding on their hosts.
 The telltale bites, and the subsequent rashes that accompany those bites, are often the first indication that there is a bed bug infestation in the home.

 Bed bug bites typically appear as small red welts.
 They often appear in groups, and can take on a zigzag pattern as a result of the bed bug’s feeding habit of biting several times until it’s satiated.
 This cluster of bites often presents as rash-like, with most victims complaining of an irritating itchiness around the affected areas.

 Bed bug bites can be slow to heal, and can often remain visible and irritable for several weeks after they first appear.
 The irritation that accompanies the bites and the rash can be soothed with calamine lotion or anti-itch cream.
 Over the counter antihistamines can also be used to reduce the itching burning that accompanies a bed bug rash.